Helix Core Combines Tech and Design at Vancouver Film School

 “One of the constants at VFS is to ensure that, whenever possible, we emulate the real world within our educational model,” says VFS Managing Director Marty Hasselbach.
 “Helix is so prevalent throughout the industry, it goes without saying that we needed it integrated here.
 We’re happy that through this partnership we’ve been able to do just that.”

 “Our faculty specifically requested Perforce Helix as being the most industry-relevant product for our Game Design program,” says Operations Manager & Business Applications Architect Owen Lambert.
-The use of Helix in Game Design has rolled out fully, with the June 2011 graduating class being the first to use Helix to both track their project deliverables and learn the production skills that will earn them higher salaries upon graduation.
+Helix Core was added into the Game Design curriculum in June 2001.
+This graduating class was the first to use Helix Core.
+They could track their project files and learn production skills that will be vital in their future careers.

-“We evaluated open source options such as Subversion and Git but found that not only was Perforce Helix a technically superior product, it also came from a commercial partner we can rely on for solid support of our student experience,” says Lambert.
+“We evaluated open source options such as Subversion (SVN) and Git but found that not only was Helix Core a technically superior product, it also came from a commercial partner we can rely on for solid support of our student experience,” says Lambert.

-A Perforce Helix class brings students up to speed.
-“We have a Senior Instructor who is our resident expert in Perforce, and he spends an hour walking through it in class, along with other things having to do with the pipeline,” says Lambert.
+The students help bring each other up to speed on Helix Core and Helix Visual Client interface.
+“We have a Senior Instructor who is our resident expert in Helix Core, and he spends an hour walking through it in class, along with other things having to do with the pipeline,” says Lambert.
 “Then there are four hours of mentor time.
 It’s easy to spot the students who aren’t doing it properly; they say they can’t find their files.”
-So far, the students use Helix Visual Client (P4V) rather than the command-line interface.

-With Helix, VFS students learn source management, data security, how to develop logical workflows, change tracking, and accountability for their work.
+With Helix Core, VFS students learn source management, data security, how to develop logical workflows, and change tracking.
 “One of the things we’re teaching is how to make mistakes correctly and be able to roll back,” says Lambert.
 “It’s ludicrous to assume you’re going to go on to the job and never make a mistake.”

-About half of the school's tracks are technical, and half more holistic (Film Production, Makeup Design for Film & Television, and Writing for Film & Television, for example).
-While the Writing program may not have as rigorous a need for version control, Lambert believes “it’s not a huge leap to say we could load in scripts.”
-He also thinks that web programming, digital design, motion graphics, and traditional print media will be part of “a really clean build-out” — and that could mean a faster road to box-office success.
+With the success of the Game Design program, VFS is preparing to extend Helix Core to other programs.
+While the Writing program may not have a direct need, Lambert believes “it’s not a huge leap to say we could load in scripts.”
+He also thinks that web programming, digital design, motion graphics, and traditional print media could be part of “a really clean build-out.”
+This means that could mean a faster road to box-office success.